SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/switch-case-construction/example-animal-type.md

-### Example: animal type
+### Example: Animal Type

-Write a program, that prints the type of the animal depending on its name:
+Write a program that prints the type of the animal depending on its name:

 * dog -> **mammal**
 * crocodile, tortoise, snake -> **reptile**